 Table of Contents

-Do catfish like and eat bluegill?
-Catfish love live bait.
+Catfish love eating bluegill.
 Especially when they reach larger sizes.
 Really any flathead, channel or blue catfish over 10-15lb, you can see success with live bait.
 It is, however, more common to use live bait and bluegill for large blue catfish and large flathead catfish.

 Catfish, especially when they reach a larger size, are natural predators of the water.
 That’s why they are commonly used in farmed ponds.
 They help control the habitat and overall fish population.
 Yes, they may eat some of your favorite bass and other smaller fish, but it’s well worth it for the avid catfish anglers.